quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part32_12.7.2_IBM_Quan.md

 ---

 #### 2-Qubit Quantum Fourier Transform (QFT)
-Background context: The QFT for two qubits computes \(N = 2^2\) components using Equation 12.80, resulting in a transformation matrix given by Equation 12.81.
+Background context: The QFT for two qubits computes $N = 2^2$ components using Equation 12.80, resulting in a transformation matrix given by Equation 12.81.

 :p What does the QFT do with two qubits?
 ??x
 The 2-qubit QFT transforms a quantum state representing a signal into another state by computing four components.
-This is represented by the matrix \(QFT_4\) defined in Equation (12.81).
+This is represented by the matrix $QFT_4$ defined in Equation (12.81).

 Example: The QFT for two qubits can be expressed as: